wp-plugins/nextgen-facebook/readme.txt

 = 5.2.3 =

-Added a check for PHP's safe_mode and/or open_basedir before setting CURLOPT_FOLLOWLOCATION, and added a check for NGFB_CURL_DISABLE before using PHP's curl to shorten URLs for Twitter.
+Added a check for PHP's safe_mode and/or open_basedir before setting CURLOPT_FOLLOWLOCATION, and added a check for NGFB_CURL_DISABLE constant before using PHP's curl to shorten URLs, minor fixes to markdown class to avoid a 503 error.

 = 5.2.2 =